jmkcoder/InterviewPrep/Interview1.Worker.QueueService/Filters/README.md

 ## Overview

-This filter system provides the same powerful, well-understood filter pipeline as ASP.NET Core MVC, adapted for Azure Service Bus message processing.
-Filters allow you to run code before and after specific stages of task execution, handle exceptions, and short-circuit the pipeline when needed.
+This filter system provides a powerful filter pipeline **inspired by ASP.NET Core MVC**, adapted for Azure Service Bus message processing.
+While the interfaces are custom-built for Service Bus scenarios, they follow the same patterns and concepts as ASP.NET Core filters.
+This system allows you to run code before and after specific stages of task execution, handle exceptions, and short-circuit the pipeline when needed.

+> **Note:** These are **custom interfaces** designed for Service Bus message processing, not the actual ASP.NET Core MVC filter interfaces.
+However, they follow the same design patterns and execution order for familiarity.

 ## Filter Types